SylvainGa/BatteryMonitor/README.md

 ## Changelog
 **V1.13.1 Added the following**
-- Strip markers before testing if battery level is increasing.
+- Bug fix: Strip markers before testing if battery level is increasing.

 **V1.13.0 Added the following**
 - New Setup option to limit when a charge event occurs.
 Only when the battery level increase by x% will it flag a charge event has happening.